Jump to Sections:

 TEXTILES, FABRICS, CLOTHING

-Option 1: ricRACK in New Orleans is a textile recycling nonprofit that accepts fabric and sewing materials/ notions donations, clothing donations (inquire to see what's accepted), and offers adult & kids sewing lessons and other programming.
+ricRACK in New Orleans is a textile recycling nonprofit that accepts fabric and sewing materials/ notions donations, clothing donations (inquire to see what's accepted), and offers adult & kids sewing lessons and other programming.
+They also have special collection events where they accept textiles no longer suitable for reuse.

-Option 2: Used jeans in any condition are accepted at Madewell in Lakeside Mall
+In any condition are accepted at any Levi's Store or at Madewell in Lakeside Mall

 - Host a clothing swap with friends